survivejs/webpack-book/manuscript/extending/01_loaders.md

 );
 ```

-To capture the option, we need to use [loader-utils](https://www.npmjs.com/package/loader-utils).
+To capture the option, you need to use [loader-utils](https://www.npmjs.com/package/loader-utils).
 It has been designed to parse loader options and queries.
 Install it:

 ```bash
 npm install loader-utils --save-dev